-“I did demos at home with basic tracks and charts for the band to follow,” he says.
-The recording took place over the course of two months at The Annex in Menlo Park, California with tracking and mixing engineer Forrest Lawrence, noted for his work with Vienna Teng, Joan Baez, Chris Martin, Two Gallants and more.
+Change Coming was recorded at The Annex studios in Menlo Park, California with tracking and mixing engineer Forrest Lawrence, noted for his work with Vienna Teng, Joan Baez, Chris Martin, Two Gallants and more.
 The album was mastered by Grammy Award-winning engineer Rainer Gembalczyk.
 Four of the songs feature Tower of Power sax man Tom Politzer and backing vocalist Jeanie Tracy.

 Mark Etheredge grew up surrounded by diverse music.
 His mom played Mozart and Chopin while his brothers played The Beatles, Doobie Brothers and Bob Dylan.
 His mother was a school music teacher and choir director.
 He grew up singing in school and church choirs, but explored piano on his own terms.
 “My mom tried to get me take lessons, but I refused.
 I liked improvising and I just taught myself,” he says.
-On his music journey he absorbed classical music, jazz, pop, rock, gospel, Afro-Cuban, and Afro-Brazilian.
+Etheredge attended De Anza College and San Jose State University.
+On his music journey he absorbed a wide spectrum of genres including classical, jazz, pop, rock, gospel, Afro-Cuban, and Afro-Brazilian.

 “If Etheredge’s songwriting skills are not enough for you, Change Coming was tracked and mixed by engineer Forrest Lawrence (Joan Baez, Chris Martin).
 Joining him in the studio were some Bay Area masters including Tower of Power saxman Tom Politzer, Weather Girl Charlene Moore, and Two Tons of Fun’s Jeanie Tracy.
 To top all that, the record was mastered by none other than Grammy Award winning engineer Rainer Gembalczyk.
 Definitely a winning combo!” – Joshua Smotherman, Middle Tennessee Music